stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 ```
 NOTE: everything within the "config" hash is passed into the [AWS.Config](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html) method of the AWS SDK, so you can add and change things as needed (for instance, you can change the region to "us-west-1").

-3) Lit will need to create resources on your AWS account and will need credentials to do that.
+3) Strat will need to create resources on your AWS account and will need credentials to do that.
 There are two ways it can access those credentials.
 You need to do at least one of the following:

-  + A) Supply AWS credentials within the litconfig.json
+  + A) Supply AWS credentials within the stratconfig.json
-    - add these two properties to the config hash in litconfig.json:
+    - add these two properties to the config hash in stratconfig.json:
     - "accessKeyId": "{your access key id}",
     - "secretAccessKey": "{your secret access key}"

-  + B) Have lit use your shared ~/.aws/credentials file
+  + B) Have Strat use your shared ~/.aws/credentials file
     - follow the instructions to create a shared credentials file [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html).
 Note: you may already have one--try $ stat ~/.aws/credentials
     - If you do use an aws credentials file, make sure its for your test account!

     NOTE: credentials provided through A override B.

-4) In the future, lit will create appropriate roles for each resource it creates.
-Today, you need to create a role with some basic permissions for lit to use when creating resources.
+4) In the future, Strat will create appropriate roles for each resource it creates.
+Today, you need to create a role with some basic permissions for Strat to use when creating resources.
 Create an [IAM role](https://aws.amazon.com/iam/) with the following policies:

   + AWSLambdaFullAccess
   + AmazonS3FullAccess